 - How are enterprises evaluating the TCO/ROI for workspace strategies?

-ASG Group Ltd, ASUSTeK Computer Inc., Accenture plc, Acer Inc., Apple Inc., BlackBerry, Cisco Systems, Inc., Computer Sciences Corporation, Datacom, Inc., Dell Inc., Fujitsu Limited, Google Inc., HTC Corporation, Hewlett-Packard Company, IBM, Infosys Limited, Lockheed Martin Corporation, Microsoft Corporation, Motorola Solutions, Inc., Nokia Corporation, Optus Pty Ltd, Quest, Samsung, Tata Consultancy Services Limited, Telstra Corporation Limited, Thales SA, Toshiba Corporation, UXC LIMITED, Unisys Corporation, VMware, Inc., WYSE TECHNOLOGY INC., Wipro Limited
+ASG Software Solutions, ASUSTeK Computer Inc., Accenture plc, Acer Inc., Apple Inc., Blackberry Technologies Inc., Cisco Systems, Inc., Computer Sciences Corporation, Datacom, Inc., Dell Inc., Fujitsu Limited, Google Inc., HTC Corporation, Hewlett Packard Enterprise, IBM, Infosys Limited, Lenovo Group Limited, Lockheed Martin Corporation, Microsoft Corporation, Motorola Solutions, Inc., Nokia Corporation, Optus Pty Ltd, Quest Co., Ltd., Samsung, Tata Consulting Engineers Limited, Telstra Corporation Limited, Thales SA, Toshiba Corporation, Unisys Corporation, VMware, Inc., WYSE TECHNOLOGY INC., Wipro Limited